DeviesDevelopment/entity-injector/README.md

 ## Samples

-We provide samples using Postgres + EF Core + TestContainers.
+We provide extended test samples using Postgres + EF Core + TestContainers and basic samples with a Cosmos emulator.

-See: `EntityInjector.Samples.PostgresTest`
+See: `EntityInjector.Samples.PostgresTest` and `EntityInjector.Samples.CosmosTest`

 ## Development